quarrying/quarrying-paper-notes/references/object_analysis_face/Face Landmark.md

 ## 300-VW
 ---
-300VW is designed as a benchmark for videos, con- taining 50 training videos and 64 testing videos.
-The testing set of 300VW is divided into three scenarios, i.e. category
-A: well-lit arbitrary expressions, category B: unconstrained illuminations and category C: arbitrary conditions.
+> 300VW is designed as a benchmark for videos, containing 50 training videos and 64 testing videos.
+The testing set of 300VW is divided into three scenarios, i.e. category A: well-lit arbitrary expressions, category B: unconstrained illuminations and category C: arbitrary conditions.
 In this paper, these two datasets are combined in training.

 **References**:
 - [2015 ICCVW] The first facial landmark tracking in-the-wild challenge: Benchmark and results